hyosung11/Launch-School/Courses/journal.md

 10:08 I think I've improved my studying skills and techniques and using Anki cards seems to be beneficial.
 Time for a short break.

 10:57 I finished studying the global object.
 It's going well today so far.

+12:11 Studying execution context and it is a little confusing right now.